vitorm04/docs.pt-br/docs/framework/deployment/guide-for-administrators.md

 ## <a name="resources"></a>Recursos

-Para obter mais informações sobre a infraestrutura para testar a implantação do pacote [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] redistribuível, consulte os recursos a seguir.
+Para obter mais informações sobre a infraestrutura para testar a implantação do pacote redistribuível do .NET Framework 4.5, veja os recursos a seguir.

 **Active Directory, DNS, DHCP:**